How To Remove Bixby From Samsung Galaxy S8

 Bixby was announced, came aboard the Galaxy S8 and Galaxy S8+, and was, for all intents and purposes, a massive let down.
 Samsung bet big on the virtual assistant, pitting it against Google Assistant, Amazon Alexa, and Microsoft’s Cortana, but Bixby – like Samsung Voice before it – failed.

-Bixby felt rushed, not all there, and never really stood a chance of taking on Google Assistant.
+Bixby felt rushed at launch, not all there, and never really stood a chance of taking on Google Assistant.
 Samsung should have waited until 2019, got it running perfectly, and then released it on the Galaxy S9.
 But it didn’t and now the company has egg on its face.

-Samsung released a means of turning Bixby off earlier on this year, but the hardware button for activating Bixby still worked and if nudged would activate the phone which has been causing users a lot of headaches pretty much all year.
+Samsung released a means of turning Bixby off earlier in 2019, but the hardware button for activating Bixby still worked and if nudged would activate the phone which has been causing users a lot of headaches pretty much all year.

 Well, Samsung has now given users the opportunity to kill the button entirely, so even if you press it nothing will happen.
 It’s now just a sad, weird button on the side of your phone.
 A physical reminder that things like digital assistants cannot be rushed, that they have to be built and evolved over time, not just slapped inside a phone when they’re half-cooked.